 8. Attend a MedStudy Course to hear from different speakers for each topic

-Our courses aren’t taught by only one speaker, we find engaging specialists in each topic to give you a board-focused review.
-You’ll have different physicians reviewing each topic, so you don’t have to sit through only one lecturer for an entire course.
+Our courses aren’t taught by only one speaker—we find engaging specialists in each topic to give you a board-focused review.
+You’ll have different physicians reviewing each topic, so you don’t have to sit through only one lecturer to get your comprehensive review before boards.

 9. Familiarize yourself with StudyWise

-We’ve spent years optimizing a science-based approach to studying that's interwoven into all content: The MedStudy Method.
-It guides you through the best way to transfer the vast amount of medical material you need to learn to your brain and into readily accessible long-term medical knowledge.
+We’ve spent years optimizing an evidence-based approach to studying that's interwoven into all content: The MedStudy Method.
+It guides you through the best way to transfer the vast amount of medical material you need to know into readily accessible long-term medical knowledge.

 Our study materials are formatted to work hand-in-glove with these powerful learning principles.
 Read all about it in the free StudyWise guide.
 It takes you through our current understanding of the memory process, best evidence-based study techniques, and the MedStudy Method.